random-guys/bucket/README.md

 # bucket

 Handy CRUD methods for working with Mongoose

-## How to install?
+## How to install

 `yarn add @random-guys/bucket`

-## How does it work?
+## How does it work

 ## TODO